The History of Find That Rose

 • A colour code was later created, and even later stills a fragrance indicator and now date of introduction.

-• The number of New varieties in each Edition averages around the 170 mark.
+• The number of New varieties in each Edition averaged around the 170 mark.
 Each Edition also sees the disappearance of around 150 varieties.
 In the last few Editions there has been a considerable increase in varieties which have ceased to be produced.
 Some re-appear in later Editions.
 Particularly in the last few years around 25% of the variety and growers information changes in each Edition.

 Find That Rose formed a major membership attraction to the British Rose Growers Association, with members having free entry into Find That Rose.
-Unfortunately the Industry has now changed and this is reflected with the disbanding of the Association.
+Unfortunately, the Industry has now changed and this is reflected with the disbanding of the Association.
 Some of the former members are part of the H.T.A.
 British Rose Group.